Jorin-Liesse/Flappy_Bird/README.md

   ### Personal Links

 - [Portfolio Website](https://jorin-liesse.github.io/Portfolio/) - Visit my portfolio to learn more about my projects and skills.
-- [LinkedIn](https://www.linkedin.com/in/jorin-liesse-755774287/) - Connect with me on LinkedIn.
+- <a href="https://www.linkedin.com/in/jorin-liesse-755774287/" target="_blank">LinkedIn</a> - Connect with me on LinkedIn.

 ### Inspirations